Top 25 Bolivian Foods – Best Bolivian Dishes

 9. Charque

-It is an ancestral dish based on beef or llama meat, which is dehydrated by exposing it to the sun for several days with salt.
+This is a traditional dish based on beef or llama meat, which is dehydrated by covering it with salt and exposing it to the sun for several days.
 It is served boiled and deep-fried, with boiled eggs, cheese, potato, corn, and llajwa.

 10. Majadito or Majao